-The aim of the Art Department is to develop in every student an enthusiasm for Art and the creative process.
-To learn a range of skills, both practical and analytical, that will provide not just a basis for success in senior school examinations, but also a foundation for an understanding of Art, Craft and Design which will stay with them for life.
+The aim of the Art Department is to develop in every student an enthusiasm for Art and the creative process and to teach a range of skills, both practical and analytical, that will provide not just a basis for success in senior school examinations, but also a foundation for an understanding of Art, Craft and Design which will stay with them for life.
 The Art Department sets high standards and provides a visually stimulating environment, encouraging hard working, imagination and exposure to a wide range of artists and designers.
-The Department is staffed by an experienced Art teacher who brings extensive knowledge, professional experience and enthusiasm for the subject to the school.
+The Department is staffed by an experienced Art teacher, who brings extensive knowledge, professional experience and enthusiasm for the subject to the school.

 Through the broad and balanced syllabus, the student experience includes drawing, painting, printing, textiles and three-dimensional work, photography, ICT and ceramics.
-Art is taught to the highest standard and those pupils who wish to pursue an Art scholarship are invited to join an Advanced Art group which meets at lunch time and on one evening a week.
+Art is taught to the highest standard and those pupils who wish to pursue an Art scholarship are invited to join an Extended Art group, which meets at lunchtime and on one evening a week.
 These students extend their Art studies and it is from this group that potential Art scholarship candidates are chosen.

 Classics is a thriving subject at Junior King’s.
 The staff of the Department come from different parts of the Roman Empire, which gives us all a sense of its impact on Europe.
 We believe that Classics is not simply about the language and so throughout their time at Junior King’s, pupils will encounter the full range of Classics; as a result, we look at Greek and Roman mythology, ancient history and daily life.

-We start Latin in Year 6 and there are beginners groups for pupils who join the school later.
-Greek is also taught to some groups in Years 7 and 8.
+We start Latin in Year 6 and there are beginners’ groups for pupils who join the school later.
+Ancient Greek is taught as an optional after-school activity in Year 8.

 Computing & IT